mkirsche/Iris/README.md

 This runs an example on a simulated dataset with 50 indels of lengths in [50, 200].
 It then runs IRIS on the variant calls output from Sniffles twice (once with ngmlr as the aligner and once with minimap2).
-It compares the refined sequences as well as the original calls to the ground truth and outputs some simple accuracy metrics for each.
+It compares the refined insertion sequences as well as the original calls to the ground truth and outputs some simple accuracy metrics for each.

 ## Running